etruel/wpematico/readme.txt

 You can send your files to e-mail wpematico [at] etruel.com

 == Changelog ==
+= 2.6.4 Aug X, 2020 =

+* Fixes few issues on printed strings.
+* Tweak styles on Welcome page to fit the new WordPress 5.5 styles
+* Improved many strings for easy translations.
+* Added many languages files.
+Some of them with automatic translations, but more easy to corrections.

 = 2.6.3 Jul 30, 2020 =

 * Ready for WordPress 5.5